The Mark of Zorro chapter 9 The Clash of Blades

 “With a pistol in your hand!”
 Ramoán cried.

-Senñor Zorro extended his blade, and with a glad cry Captain Ramoán crossed it with his own.
+Senñor extended his blade, and with a glad cry Captain Ramoán crossed it with his own.
 Captain Ramoán had some reputation as a master of fence, and Senñor Zorro evidently knew it, for he was cautious at first, leaving no opening, on defense rather than attack.

 The captain pressed him back, his blade flashing like streaks of lightning in a troubled sky.
-Now Senñor Zorro was almost against the wall near the kitchen door, and in the captain’s eyes the light of triumph already was beginning to burn.
+Now Senñor was almost against the wall near the kitchen door, and in the captain’s eyes the light of triumph already was beginning to burn.
 He fenced rapidly, giving the

 highwayman no rest, standing his ground and keeping his antagonist against the wall.

-And then Senñor Zorro chuckled!
+And then Senñor chuckled!
 For now he had solved the other’s manner of combat, and knew that all would be well.
 The captain gave ground a little as the defense turned into an attack that puzzled him.
 Senñor Zorro began laughing lightly.

 “‘Twere a shame to kill you,” he said.
 “You are an excellent officer, I have heard, and the army needs a few such.
 But you have spoken falsehood regarding me, and so must pay a price.
 Presently I shall run you through, but in such manner that your life will not emerge